 Mirvaso can cause side effects in some people.
 Common side effects (affecting up to 1 in 10 people include):

 Less common side effects of Mirvaso, which can affect up to 1 in 100 people, include:

 Rare side effects can affect up to 1 in 1000 people.
 If you experience any of the following, stop using Mirvaso and contact a doctor immediately:

 Do not use Mirvaso if you are allergic to any of the ingredients listed.
 Mirvaso is not suitable for use in children under 2 years of age.

 Before using Mirvaso, talk to your doctor if:

+You should avoid drinking alcohol while using Mirvaso.
 Tell your doctor if you regularly consume alcohol as this could affect your treatment.

 You can try making some changes to your diet to reduce the impact of rosacea on your quality of life.
 Try cutting down on fatty, processed and sugary foods.
 In addition, alcohol and spicy foods.
 You can also try adding foods to your diet that are thought to reduce flare-ups.
 Green vegetables, nuts, and foods that are high in omega-3 fatty acids can be anti-inflammatory and can help reduce skin redness.
 It is thought that rosacea is in part triggered by an imbalance in the microorganisms in our gut and skin.
 Try increasing your intake of fibre, prebiotics and probiotics to help promote a healthy environment in your gut.